PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

     EXPLORATION_NOISE_DECAY = 1/SQUARE-ROOT(Current Episode) (Not declared as a variable but value used during training)

 # Plot of Rewards per Episode
+  Deep Deterministic Policy Gradient (DDPG) Algorithm Results :

+  A score of +30 achieved in 280 episodes

 # CONCLUSION